thyagofalconi/paymentgateway/README.md

 ## Data Storage

-A In-memory database and EntityFrameworkCore was used a data storage, which means that once the application is deployed or restarted any existing data would be erased.
+A In-memory database and EntityFrameworkCore was used as data storage, which means that once the application is deployed or restarted any existing data would be erased.

 ## Logging Dashboard